SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-09-16-augmented-reality-with-kinect-a-review.markdown

 ###### Chapter 6 “Implementing the Scene and Game Play”

-Finally we take what we have learned and form it in to the game scene, piecing together all the components we have built so far and adding logic plus some texture magic.&nbsp; Nothing too fancy (else this book would be three times longer) but enough to give you a leg up on creating your own full game using the Kinect.&nbsp; Again, each part is detailed enough so you know what each portion of the code you are writing does and what it means to your game.&nbsp; A nice touch is a section where it works out the direction you have sliced your fruit from the data and applying transformations appropriately to split that there dangerous water melon, have-at-thee.
+Finally we take what we have learned and form it in to the game scene, piecing together all the components we have built so far and adding logic plus some texture magic.
+Nothing too fancy (else this book would be three times longer) but enough to give you a leg up on creating your own full game using the Kinect.
+Again, each part is detailed enough so you know what each portion of the code you are writing does and what it means to your game.
+A nice touch is a section where it works out the direction you have sliced your fruit from the data and applying transformations appropriately to split that there dangerous water melon, have-at-thee.

 ###### Appendix “Where to Go from Here”